 SPE dates are non-negotiable as per USC Assessment Policy and students should understand that any personal arrangements (including holidays, weddings, work commitments or other optional personal events) which may occur during the published placement dates will not be considered grounds to apply for an extension or review of the Assessment item (ie; SPE dates).

-Download the 2018 Education Professional Learning calendar (PDF 373KB) * and scheduled dates for SPE.
-(If you are unable to download or access the Checklist PDF please contact email@example.com )
+Download the 2018 Education Professional Learning calendar (PDF 373KB) and 2019 Education Professional Learning calendar and scheduled dates for SPE.
+(If you are unable to download or access the Calendar PDF please contact email@example.com )

 * For PDF documents you must have the free Adobe Acrobat Reader, which can be downloaded from the Adobe Download page